wajdihajji/gmp-client/README.md

-Example of a GMP client accessing GVM through TLS.
+A GMP client to manage resources on a remote GVM daemon via TLS connection.
+It will be essentially used to implement the logic of the Friendly Probing Suite.